Stable Invariants of Words from Random Matrices: Introduction

 \subsection{Stable $q$-primitivity rank and word measures on $ \gl_{\bullet}\left(q\right)$}

 Let $q$ be a prime power.
 The $q$-primitivity rank $\pi_{q}$ of a word was introduced in \cite[Def.~1.5]{West}.
-In Appendix \ref{sec:spq and GL_N(q)}, Danielle Ernst-West, Matan Seidel and the first author introduce a stable version of $\pi_{q}$, denoted $\spq$.
-It is analogous to the other stable invariants defined above, but is defined in more algebraic terms and has a very different flavor.
+In Appendix \ref{sec:spq and GL_N(q)}, together with Danielle Ernst-West and Matan Seidel, we introduce a stable version of $\pi_{q}$, denoted $\spq$.
+More generally, we define the stable $K$-primitivity rank for an arbitrary field $K$.
+It is analogous to the other stable invariants defined above, but is defined in more algebraic terms and has a different flavor.
 The stable $q$-primitivity rank should play the same role for word measures on $\gl_{\bullet}\left(q\right)$, as $\sp$ is believed to play for the symmetric groups $S_{\bullet}$.
 See Appendix \ref{sec:spq and GL_N(q)} for more details.